-In 2022, the war in Ukraine had a considerable impact on the society at large.
-High inflation driven by the increasing energy prices and Central Banks' tightening monetary policies has not yet had a significant impact on the household mortgage portfolio quality, but it has strongly impacted the Finnish housing market performance especially in the last quarter of 2022.
+In 2023, the geopolitical conflicts had a considerable impact on the society at large.
+High inflation and Central Banks' tight monetary policies have not yet had a significant impact on the household mortgage portfolio quality, but they have strongly impacted the Finnish housing market performance throughout 2023.